gidigidiolu/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 The solution isn't perfect, but we'll leave it for now.

 Our main component <i>App</i> is at the moment way too large.
 The changes we did now are a clear sign that the forms should be refactored into their own components.
-However, we will leave that for an optional excercise.
+However, we will leave that for an optional exercise.

 Current application code can be found on [Github](https://github.com/fullstack-hy2020/part2-notes/tree/part5-2), branch <i>part5-2</i>.